crypt0n1te/Write-Ups/ractf-2020/rev-pwn/finches_in_a_stack.md

 * NX: This prevents us from executing our own shellcode by marking critical areas as non-executable

-* ASLR: This will randomize addresses such as libc ones, such as `system`.
-This won't affect us however

 ## Basic Reversing

 Running the file shows us that the file takes user input twice, and the first input is printed back to the screen: